Night at the Museum: Plot

-Cecil, Reginald, and Gus check on Larry, who has decided to quit, but Nick and Don stop by to congratulate him on his new job.
-Larry decides to stay for Nick's sake, and Cecil advises reading up on history.
-Larry is better able to control the exhibits, but is forced to extinguish a fire that the Neanderthals' had caused in their own display, while Dexter steals Larry's keys again and unlocks a window.
-This allows a Neanderthal to jump out the window and escape onto the street, upon seeing a group of homeless people using a fire pit.
-Larry again decides to quit in frustration, and is unable to save the escaped Neanderthal from disintegrating from the rising sun, while his remains are swept up by a street sweeper.
-Nick witnesses museum director Dr. McPhee firing Larry over the damaged Neanderthal exhibit, though Larry convinces McPhee to reconsider.
-McPhee gives him one last chance to prove himself and Larry clears up the misunderstanding with Nick.
-Rebecca Hutman, a museum guide and historian writing her dissertation on Sacagawea, believes Larry is mocking her when he tells her the museum's nighttime secret.
+The retirees check on Larry, who almost quits, but Nick and Don's congratulatory visit convinces him to stay.
+Cecil suggests he read up on history.
+Larry controls the exhibits better, but must extinguish a fire the Neanderthals start.
+Meanwhile, Dexter steals his keys again, unlocking a window, so a Neanderthal escapes onto the street, seeing a group of indigents with a fire pit, and disintegrates in the sun.

+Nick witnesses museum director Dr. McPhee firing Larry over the damaged Neanderthal exhibit.
+Eventually, Larry is given another chance to prove himself.
+Rebecca Hutman, a museum guide and historian writing her dissertation on Sacagawea, believes Larry is mocking her when he reveals the museum's nighttime secret.

-Larry brings Nick to the museum, intending to show him the T-rex coming to life, but nothing comes to life.
-They discover Cecil, Gus and Reginald stealing the tablet and have deactivated it to stop the exhibits from interfering.
-Like the exhibits, the elderly guards receive enhanced vitality from the tablet, and have plotted to steal it along with other valuable artifacts to fund their retirement and frame Larry for their thievery.
-Nick reactivates the tablet, bringing the museum back to life and a chase ensues throughout the museum, but the chase is halted when Cecil snatches the tablet away and locks Nick and Larry in the Egyptian room.
-Larry releases Ahkmenrah's mummy from his sarcophagus, and the pharaoh, who removes his cloth wraps to reveal himself as a fully living human, helps Larry and Nick escape.
-They find the other exhibits fighting amongst themselves, and Larry convinces them to unite to catch the guards and recover the tablet.
+Larry wants Nick to see the T-Rex come alive, but nothing happens.
+The tablet has been deactivated by the retirees who want to steal it with other valuables to fund their retirement and frame Larry.
+They want the tablet for its vitality restoring powers.

+Having regained and reactivated the tablet, Larry and Nick are chased through the museum, until Cecil snatches it, locking them in the Egyptian room.
+Larry releases Ahkmenrah's mummy from his sarcophagus.
+The pharaoh reveals himself as a fully living human, and helps them escape.
+Larry convinces the squabbling exhibits to help catch the guards and recover the tablet.

-Gus and Reginald are captured, while Cecil escapes in a Pony Express stagecoach.
+Gus and Reginald are captured, while Cecil escapes via Pony Express stagecoach.
 Theodore pushes Sacagawea out of Cecil's path and is sliced in half but survives, being "made of wax."
-Larry pursues Cecil into Central Park, stopping him and regaining the tablet.
-Theodore bonds with Sacagawea as she repairs him with hot wax.
-Rebecca sees the exhibits returning to the museum.
-She realizes that Larry was telling the truth, and he later introduces her to Sacagawea.
-Theodore remarks that he is proud of Larry's work along with Nick.
-Larry laments that he was not able to save everyone, believing that Jedediah and Octavius were both killed after the latter crashed his radio-controlled car, and is surprised when they return alive and well.
+Larry pursues Cecil into Central Park, regaining the tablet.
+Theodore bonds with Sacagawea as she repairs him.
+Rebecca sees the exhibits returning to the museum and realizes Larry was being truthful; he later introduces her to Sacagawea.
+Theodore and Nick are proud of Larry's work.
+Larry laments he could not save everyone, believing that Jedediah and Octavius were both killed, so is surprised upon their return.